studentAtRisk/KnowGap/README.md

   - Develop guided tutorials for students to learn how to use the platform effectively.
   - Facilitate anonymous peer mentoring for students at similar risk levels

-- [ ] **AI and Automation**
-  - Integrate AI chatbot for 24/7 academic and mental health support
-  - Implement automated intervention suggestions for instructors
-  - Utilize NLP for feedback analysis from students and instructors

 ---
 This README reflects the latest achieved milestones and upcoming features, providing a clear roadmap for both completed and planned work.
 Let me know if you need any further edits or additional features to be added.